-(In the "spirit" of the season - and of Throwback Thursday, I hereby repost this from last October.
+(In the "spirit" of the season, and because it's All Saints Day, I hereby repost this from last October.
 I think you'll agree it's especially fitting this time of year...)

-A big part of my motivation for recreating the Valley line is to keep alive the memory of the men & women who were responsible for getting the stuff of life delivered to you, each and every day.
-From coal for winter heat or a bicycle to ride in the summer, for over 100 years in this country the stuff of life was delivered by rail.
-And sometimes, if you're lucky, historical research will unearth a ghost or two.
+A big part of my motivation for recreating the Valley Line is to keep alive the memory of the men & women who were responsible for getting the stuff of life delivered to you, each and every day.
+From coal for winter heat to a bicycle to ride in the summer, for over 100 years in this country the stuff of life was delivered almost exclusively by rail.
+And sometimes, if you're lucky, your historical research will unearth a ghost or two.

-Given that Halloween is approaching, here's a question for you: Do you believe in ghosts?
+Given that Halloween was just yesterday, here's a question for you: Do you believe in ghosts?

 During this time of year especially, if you keep your eyes open and know where to look, you can see some of these ghosts of the past materializing.
 You have only to slow down, pay attention, and keep your eyes peeled.
 Here's just one example for those interested in the history of railroading in the Connecticut River Valley...